 Encourage

 The more qualifications employees have, the more likely they are to receive workplace training – leading to better job prospects and a better chance of avoiding redundancy.
-Help members to see that by improving their numeracy skills they can take control of, and responsibility for, their future, both professionally and personally; it’s not about what your members can’t do, it’s about helping them to realise what they can do – unlock that potential and help them to benefit from their right to learn!
+Help members to see that by improving their numeracy skills they can take control of, and responsibility for, their future, both professionally and personally; it’s about helping them to realise what they can do – unlock that potential and help them to benefit from their right to learn!

 Know your facts